-Information Alexandria Opera House, tours and Online Booking
+Information about Alexandria Opera House, tours, Booking

 Alexandria Opera House constructed in 1918 during the reign of Sultan Fuad I. It named Muhammad Ali Theater.
 The original owner of Alexandria Opera House called Badr El Din Kerdany.
 He appointed a French architect who’s name is Georges Baroque to do the design of it.
 In 1921, Alexandria Opera House was host to celebrated Arab and foreign singers.
 In 1962 Alexandria Opera House renamed “Sayed Darwish Theater” to honor Mr. Sayed Darwish.
 Sayed Darwish a famous Egyptian musician.
 Moreover, Sayed Darwish is the one who composed the Egyptian national anthem.
 Unfortunately, the ravages of time destroyed the exquisite beauty of Alexandria Opera House building.

 The earlier attempts of restoration the building, did in fact more harm than good.
 In 2000, the neglected building put on Egypt’s Heritage List.
 In the same year the extensive renovation work began.
 Alexandria Opera House restored to its former splendor.
 It was after several years of skillful work on the structure of the building.
 It features fragile decorative elements.
 President Hosni Mubarak and his wife attended the re opening of Alexandria Opera House.
 It was in 2004.
 Today, Alexandria Opera House accommodates artistic performances by the Cairo Opera House companies.
 They are Opera and ballet companies.
 They also include the symphony or opera orchestras.